ppy/osu-wiki/news/2021/2021-03-13-new-featured-artist-cres.md

 We snagged **14** tracks from this producer paragon, *End Time* included of course.

-If you're one of the three osu! players who hasn't heard **Cres.** yet, worry not! [zonelouise](https://osu.ppy.sh/users/1492995) and [Aistre](https://osu.ppy.sh/users/4879380) are here to show off this electro-trance sensation, so check out the video (or any other previews) below:
+If you're one of the three osu! players who hasn't heard **Cres.** yet, worry not! ::zonelouise::{ user-id=1492995 } and [Aistre](https://osu.ppy.sh/users/4879380) are here to show off this electro-trance sensation, so check out the video (or any other previews) below:

 <div align="center">
     <video width="95%" controls>